upjs/facile-validator/README.md

 ### required

-The input must be filled.
+The field under validation must not be empty

 ```html
 <input data-rules="required" />